 Interpret the Jobs Report—An eight-minute tutorial that describes how to use the Jobs report to determine whether job postings are targeting the right individuals

-LinkedIn Virtual Assistance
+LinkedIn Assistance

 Note: Use of a Virtual Private Network (VPN) will restrict access to LinkedIn administrative tools and online assistance.

+TWC LinkedIn Tools Training

+Board LinkedIn license holders are encouraged to attend TWC-hosted training.
+As trainings are developed and scheduled, notice of these trainings will be provided in the weekly WDD email and announced on Friday Board Calls.

 Assistance with the Recruiter Platform

 Questions regarding generating reports, creating projects, and other related topics may be answered through the Recruiter Help prompt.
 For assistance: